SprocketTools/SprocketBot/CAMPAIGNS.md

 Additionally, if you intend to start a campaign, you will need to acquire a campaign key.
 This key is an anti-spam measure to prevent people from making campaigns en masse.
 Join the [bot's development server](https://discord.gg/697ufH4hDa) and request a campaign key there.
 Make sure to keep it logged somewhere.
 ## Campaign configuration
-Start by preparing your [Campaign Setup](assets/CampaignSetupTemplate.json) json file.
-In this file are several settings covering your overall campaign.
-#### Warning: do not delete any lines from the json file.
-Only replace the example values with your own.
-- `Public announcement channel id`: This needs to be the channel ID of where you want the bot to send public announcements.
-    - To get a channel ID, right click on it and select "copy channel ID."
-This will past a string of numbers into your clipboard similar to the example.

-- `Manager logging channel id`: This needs to be the channel ID of where you want transaction logs to be sent.
-Preferrably a channel only visible to campaign managers.

-- `Default GDP growth`: This should indicate the default GDP growth per IGY.
-A value of 0.01 indicates 1% growth.

-- `Default population growth`: This should indicate the default population growth per IGY.
-A value of 0.01 indicates 1% growth.
+To set up a campaign, run the `-startCampaign` command and follow the instructions.
+You'll be asked a various set of questions about the campaign.
+- Campaigns are intended to have starting annual salaries for populations between 100 (approximately the poverty line) and 1000.

-- `Population fed per farmland square km`: This indicates how many people can live off a square kilometer of farmland.
-Real-world values average around 1000 to 2000.
+- The amount of people that can live off a square kilometer of farmland will be affected by the campaign-set ratio, and the average latitude of the faction.

-- `Default ratio of taxes available to play`: When a country collect taxes, this ratio determines how much of those taxes become "discretionary funds" available to the player.

-- `Population to worker ratio`: This ratio determines the average "family size," assuming only 1 family member is a worker.
-This globally adjusts GDP for all countries, with bigger values lowering GDP.

-Once this is complete, save the file, run the `-startCampaign` command, and follow the instructions.

 ## Adding a faction

-In order to add a faction to the campaign, download the [faction configuration template](assets/FactionTemplate.json) json file.
-In this file are several settings pertaining to your specific faction.
-#### Warning: do not delete any lines from the json file.
-Only replace the example values with your own.

-- `Faction role ID`: This needs to define the role ID you intend to require before players can join the faction.

-    - To get a role ID, open up your server profile and right-click on the role you intend to use.
-Then select "copy role ID."
-This will past a string of numbers into your clipboard similar to the given example.

-- `Logging channel ID`: This needs to be a channel id of where you want faction updates to be sent to.

-    - To get a channel ID, right click on it and select "copy channel ID."
-This will past a string of numbers into your clipboard similar to the given example.

-- `Flag image URL`: This needs to be a valid embeddable image.

-- `Is a country`: Set to `true` to make the faction a country, otherwise set it to `false` to make it a company.

-- `Military funds`: Set this to the player's starting discretionary funds.

-Note: for companies, you don't need to set the population or land size values.
-Still, these settings need to be in the json file.

-From here, save the file and run the `-addCampaignFaction` command.
+From here, run the `-addCampaignFaction` command.
 Follow the instructions to add your faction to the campaign.
 Note that campaign managers from the host server will need to approve any factions that they don't upload themselves.

 ## Join another server's ongoing campaign
 First, acquire the campaign key from the host.
 Then, use the `-addServerToCampaign` bot command to join the campaign.